 - There are no changes to administering the ESL/ALP Accuplacer or study guides.

-Basic Skills Placement Test
+Placement Test and Waiver

 - Bergen Community College administers the Accuplacer examination to determine a student’s levels in English, Mathematics, and Algebra.
 The Accuplacer examination is a computer delivered exam with three (3) untimed multiple choice sections comprised of Reading, Arithmetic, Quantitative Reasoning, Algebra, and Statistics, and a timed written essay.